 So even though some platforms offer a secondary market, where investors can trade their investments to liquidate their assets faster, liquidity is still something that needs to be considered carefully before investing in real estate online.

 Fees that investors are charged while investing in real estate properties online may also determine if a platform or a project is worth it or not.
 Some platforms charge investors based on how many projects they are involved in and how much they invest in them, while some charge investors based on the income they generate through their investment projects.

-There are also platforms that don’t charge investors, but which do charge borrowers (project developers and sponsors) only.
+There are also platforms that don’t charge investors but do charge borrowers (project developers and sponsors).

-Each platform approaches fees slightly differently so investors should do their research for each individual platform and review their fee policy statements before investing.
+Each platform approaches fees slightly differently so investors should do their research for each platform and review their fee policy statements before investing.

 6. Investment Related Numbers